nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Edit contact's modules

-Directly edit your contact's module list by adding or deleting modules from their list.
+Directly edit your contact's module list by adding or deleting modules from their list, so you can keep track of your friend's module plans and easily find contacts to collaborate with.

 Format: `module INDEX [curr/CURRENT_MODULE]… [prev/PREVIOUS_MODULE]… [plan/PLANNED_MODULE]… [rm/MODULE_TO_REMOVE]…`